-In 2019-20 he teaches Italian literature in the degree course in Literature and History of literary criticism and didactics of literature in Master Degree in Modern Philology and in Master Degree in History of Art and Cultural Heritage.
-In 2018-19 is also "Goggio Visiting Professor" at the University of Toronto (Canada), where he teaches History of criticism and Italian literary historiography at the Department of Italian Studies, as part of the "graduate" institutional courses (https://italianstudies.utoronto.ca/goggio-chair/)
+He teaches Italian literature in the degree course in Literature, History of Italian literary criticism and Didactics of literature in Master Degree in Modern Philology.
+In 2018-19 he was "Goggio Visiting Professor" at the University of Toronto (Canada), where he taught History of criticism and Italian literary historiography at the Department of Italian Studies, as part of the "graduate" institutional courses.

 - His publications and research interests cover several aspects of Italian Literature.
-The main focus of his research is the relation among forms, genre and meaning in literature with an emphasis on the Italian short stories, the poetic of the 16th century, critics and historiography of the Italian literature between the 19th and 20th centuries, Ugo Foscolo, Giovanni Verga, Benedetto Croce.
-He has also researched and written on the challenges faced by the teacher of Italian Literature.
+The main focus of his research is the relation among forms, genre and meaning in literature.
+In particular:

 He is co-editor of the «Annali della Fondazione Verga» and is part of the board of editors of «Le forme e la storia», both ranked as class A journals by ANVUR (Italian National Ageny for the evalutation of Universities and research institute).